-A few weeks ago, I wrote about my new office nook in our living room.
+A few weeks ago, I created a new little "office nook" for myself in the corner of our living room.
 I moved my Ikea Alex desk up from my little office in the basement and then treated myself to a gorgeous new wicker office chair.
 I couldn’t be happier about this new set-up, it has increased my productivity so much!

 While the relocating of the desk happened really fast, it took me a bit longer to settle into the space and surround myself with the tools I need to be productive.

 When I moved the contents of my desk upstairs, I just shoved everything into the drawers with no rhyme or reason, which was kinda driving me a little crazy!

 Last week I finally took the time to put things away properly.
 I have been reading a new organizing book called “The Home Edit” and it has been very inspiring!

 I have been following Joanna and Clea on instagram and reading their blog for awhile and I just love them.
 They don’t just organize a space, they make it beautiful and functional.
 They have organized the homes of A-listers like Reese Witherspoon and Gweneth Paltrow.
 Anyway, the book is filled with pretty pictures and great organizing tips – it really motivated me to tackle my desk drawers.